The current eCommerce situation

 Even though the past few years have been considered challenging for the retail industry, eMarketer reported double-digit eCommerce growth for all regions globally.
 The global online sales growth will continue to rise and take up more market share in the foreseen future, making eCommerce the most profitable market that thousands of online retailers are craving to get some percentage of this pie.

 All these data, reports, and trends reveal one thing, that going eCommerce is no longer a choice, it’s a must.
-Your company’s growth depends on it, and there is an increasing need to constantly keep up with the latest trends in the global eCommerce to know what to expect and be prepared in order to stand out in this fierce competition.
+Your company’s growth depends on it, and there is an increasing need to constantly keep up with the latest eCommerce trends globally to know what to expect and be prepared in order to stand out in this fierce competition.

 Therefore, we have prepared for you top 10 eCommerce trends that we believe will bloom and have a considerable impact on global online retail in the next few years, let’s check it out now!